silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/02_Relations.md

 	}

 Much like the `has_one` relationship, `has_many` can be navigated through the `ORM` as well.
-The only difference being you will get an instance of [api:HasManyList] rather than the object.
+The only difference being you will get an instance of [api:SilverStripe\ORM\HasManyList] rather than the object.

 	:::php
 	$team = Team::get()->first();